henryblu/ML-Powered-WiFi-Tracker/README.md

 ```

 The headers provide the implementations for `nvs_component`, `sd_component`, `csi_component`, `time_component`, and `input_component` used by `main/main.cc`.

+## Modifying the format of CSI
+Head to the csi_component.h file where _wifi_csi_cb() function caters the pattern of the CSI data.
+Following modifications can be made according to the application and need:
+1. Reducing/Adding fields
+2. Choosing CSI Type [There are 3 options available: CSI_RAW, CSI_AMPLITUDE and CSI_PHASE].
+The default type is CSI_RAW

 ## Collecting CSI from multiple devices